Existence of curvature flow with forcing in a critical Sobolev space: Introduction

 the solution satisfies

 for all $T>0$ with an absolute constant $\Cr{MZ}>0$.
 Here $\mathcal H^1(A)$ for $A\subset\mathbb R^2$ is the one-dimensional Hausdorff measure of $A$.
-The solution $\Gamma(t)$ is guaranteed to be non-trivial at least for some positive time interval and may go through various occurrence of singularities.
-The functional space \eqref{NS} is a natural class to solve the Navier-Stokes equation, but more interestingly, the quantities appearing in \eqref{NS1} are invariant under the natural parabolic scaling (when $T=\infty$ and note that $u$ has the same scaling as $x/t$, see \cite{Caffarelli:1982aa}).
-As the most relevant results, the second-named author with collaborators showed (\cite{LiuSato2010,takasao2016existence}) such existence results for general $n\geq 1$ if the given vector field $u$ belongs to the Sobolev space
+The solution $\Gamma(t)$ is guaranteed to be non-trivial at least for some positive time interval and may go through various occurrences of singularities.
+The functional space \eqref{NS} is a natural class to solve the above mentioned problem \eqref{NSeq}, but more interestingly, the quantities appearing in \eqref{NS1} are invariant under the natural parabolic scaling (when $T=\infty$ and note that $u$ has the same scaling as $x/t$, see \cite{Caffarelli:1982aa}).
+As the most relevant results, the second-named author and collaborators showed (\cite{LiuSato2010,takasao2016existence}) such existence results for general $n\geq 1$ if the given vector field $u$ satisfies